AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/create-request-queue.md

  <li value="3"> Click Queue Details in the left panel.
 You might need to click Show More, then Queue Details. <p>This opens the Queue Details section. </p> </li>
  <li value="4"> Specify the following information:
   <ul>
    <li><span class="bold">Publish as Help Request Queue:</span> Select this option to identify this project as a request queue.
-All incoming issues are considered Requests.<br>When this option is not selected, the project behaves like a standard project in <span>Workfront</span> and all incoming issues are issues.</li>
+All incoming issues are considered Requests.<br>When this option is not selected, the project behaves like a standard project in Workfront and all incoming issues are issues.</li>
    <li> <p><span class="bold">Who can add requests to this queue:</span> Select which users have access to add requests to this queue.
 You can allow the following groups of people to see the Request Queue in their Requests area of the Global Navigation Bar: </p>
     <table cellspacing="0">
      <col>